joshday/XKCD.jl/README.md

 # XKCD

-A Julia package for retrieving the image (and importantly, the hovertext) for the XKCD webcomic: [xkcd.com](https://xkcd.com).
+A Julia package for retrieving data from the XKCD webcomic: [xkcd.com](https://xkcd.com).

 ## Usage